jinun20th/portfolio/README.md

 ## Projects
 This is a simple portfolio website template that I built using HTML, CSS, and Bootstrap.
 It's fully responsive and customizable.
-<a href="https://github.com/janedoe/portfolio-template">Here's a link to the GitHub repository.</a>
+<a href="https://github.com/janedoe/portfolio-template">Here's a link to the portfolio website.</a>

 ## Contact Me
 If you're interested in working with me or just want to say hi, you can reach me via: